 In a lot of ways, stakeholders are just like children.
-They have limited attention spans and respond positively to structure, simplicity and colour.
+They have limited attention spans and respond positively to structure, simplicity and color.
 This becomes even more evident the more senior your stakeholders are.

 It’s not surprising as they have a constant stream of requests for both decisions and resources.
 Keeping things simple and clear helps them do their jobs – and helps you as a product manager get the focus your product deserves.

 This aim for simplicity inspired the creation of our Launch Readiness Template.

 This powerful tool is a single summary slide that enables you to report the status of every mini-project or workstream related to launching a product.